 Hemp grows study and tall, reaching up to 2 to 4 meters in height.
 While it does produce branches, most of them are concentrated toward the top of its stalk.

 Compared to hemp, marijuana is shorter and bushier and full of branches and flowers.
 While THC is found throughout the marijuana plant, the compound is most concentrated in its flowers.

 Hemp naturally thrives under natural conditions, even without the use of herbicides or pesticides, so in most cases it’s grown outside.
 Typically, growers will plant male and female hemp plants close together, because this helps encourage wind pollination and boosts seed production.

 In the U.S., it is federally legal to manufacture, distribute, and possess any commercial products created using hemp that’s been imported.
-In 2004, President Obama signed into law the Farm Bill, which allows universities and state agricultural offices to grow hemp if legalized by their respective state.
+The passage of the 2018 Farm Bill legalized hemp and hemp-derived products like CBD oil.

 Marijuana is illegal under federal law.
 However, nearly 30 U.S. states have passed their own laws permitting the use and possession of marijuana at some level.

 Hemp is harvested for its seeds and stalk, which can be used to produce more than 25,000 different products, some of which include:

 - Body care products